leokuzmanovic/go-request-collapser/README.md

 First we need to create a batch function:
 ```
 getBatch = func(ctx context.Context, ids []*string) (map[string]*Movie, error) {
     results := make(map[string]*Movie)
     movies, err := fetchMoviesFromDB(ctx, ids)
     for _, movie := range movies {
 	results[movie.Id] = &Movie{Genre: movie.Genre, Title: movie.Title}
     }
     return results, nil
 }
 ```

 Then we define a request collapser with the batch function and interval in milliseconds:
 ```
 rc, err := NewRequestCollapser[Movie, string](getBatch, 20)
+// handle err
 // add optional RequestCollapser configuration here...
-// handle err
 ```

-and call Start() to start collapser routines which will try to call the batch function every 20 milliseconds:
+and call Start() to start collapser routines which will call the batch function every 20 milliseconds if there were any collected requests:
 ```
 rc.Start()
 ```

-Then, instead of 'getSingle' function, we use collapser to get the results:
+Then, instead of 'getSingle' function, we use the collapser to get the results:
 ```
 movie, err = rc.Get(ctx, movieId)
 ```